UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 For this question, we will be using a dataset from assignment 1.

 Here is the requested citation:
 _David Gil, Jose Luis Girela, Joaquin De Juan, M. Jose Gomez-Torres, and Magnus Johnsson.
 Predicting seminal quality with artificial intelligence methods.
-Expert Systems with Applications, 39(16):12564 â€“ 12573, 2012_
+Expert Systems with Applications, 39(16):12564 “ 12573, 2012_

 We will be making pipelines and transforming our features appropriately.

 First, let's take a look at our dataset and the features.

-Disclaimer: Normally we should be investing more time to fully understand the data we are analyzing.
-We should be checking the unique values, using `.describe()`  and `.info()` to really get an idea of our features before deciding which transformations we want to apply.
+*Disclaimer: Normally we should be investing more time to fully understand the data we are analyzing.
+We should be checking the unique values, using `.describe()`  and `.info()` to really get an idea of our features before deciding which transformations we want to apply.*

 <codeblock id="fertility">